 Catégorie – Category

 While this is not a sign of the taste, it does tell you about whether the fruit or vegetable has met the standards set by the authorities.
-These rules set limits to the weight (calibre), visual aspect and color.
+These rules set limits to the weight (calibre), visual aspect, and color.
 Think of it as a beauty contest.
 The prettier and brighter you are (and your weight), gives that perfect apple, the perfect score.
-It also plays a major role on the price – but of course!
+It also plays a major role in the price – but of course!

 Cat I (category 1) corresponds to a product that shows only a few flaws.
 Cat II is the one you will see more often; it has a few more notable flaws – though I challenge you to try to find them.
 Extra means perfection in production – which is a rarity in nature as far as I am concerned.
 A product classified as Extra has no clear defects – she hides it well.

-There are 10 European grown products that have to follow the norms set by the OCM (common market organization).
+There are 10 European-grown products that have to follow the norms set by the OCM (common market organization).
 They are citrus (except limes, kumquats, and pomelos), strawberries, kiwi, apples, peaches and nectarines, pears, raisins, peppers, salad, and tomatoes.
 3 products are subject to French norms only, potatoes, shallots, and truffles.
 It used to be that 36 products were subject to these rules but these have now been reduced to the 13 in total I mentioned above.

 What does this all mean for you?
 Well not that much really except to your wallet of course.
 If you believe that your fruits and vegetables have to be perfect in every way, then you go for the Extra and you swallow the extra cost.
 You have to consider that the more of the Extra that we buy, also pushes the industry to waste.
-Ugly fruit just don’t cut it and sadly get tossed.
-A recent movement has begun to give these products their day in the sun.
+Ugly fruit just doesn’t cut it and sadly get tossed.
+A relatively new movement has begun to give these products their day in the sun.
 Intermarché, a supermarket chain in France started to market the ugly (unwanted), inglorious fruits and vegetables to encourage people to give them a chance.

-If you go to a producers market you are more likely to see these inglorious fruits and vegetables mixed right in with their prettier cousins.
+If you go to a producers’ market you are more likely to see these inglorious fruits and vegetables mixed right in with their prettier cousins.
 Be sure to ask the producer or seller for the piece of fruit you can eat today or tomorrow or whenever it is you want to consume it.
 They know their products and can guide you to the tastiest morsels regardless of their categories.